hjcian/go-ship/README.md

 # Design doc
+- ✅ basic functionalities
     - ✅ read config
         - name: "redis"
         - tag_pattern: "v*"
         - registry: "dockerhub"
     - ✅ get latest tag from remote
     - ✅ get local running container's tag
-- compare the tag
+    - ✅ compare the tag
         - if different, pull the latest image and restart the container
         - if same, do nothing

-# TODO
+    - ✅ restart the container
-- pulling based on the pattern, not just the latest
+- 🚧 pulling based on the pattern, not just the latest
-- decide the behavior if there are multiple containers with the same image
+- 🚧 decide the behavior if there are multiple containers with the same image
+- 🚧 a simple static web page to show the status of the containers
+- 🚧 support AWS, Azure, GCP container registry

 ## Compatibility issues